adsr/php-meta-sapi/README.md

 I've only tested `php-meta-sapi.php` via the `cli` SAPI, but if you subtract the `readline` stuff it should work in other SAPIs as well.

-As for when this might be useful, I don't know.
-It probably isn't useful beyond educational content.
-I wrote it mainly to satisfy a personal curiosity.
+I wrote this mainly to satisfy a personal curiosity.
+It may not have immediate practical uses.
+One possible use is to invoke ZTS extensions through a non-ZTS build. (h/t [@sj-i](https://github.com/sj-i) for that idea.)

 Related TODOs: